 If your colleagues get sick, you can keep track of this by creating a holiday type for sick leave.
 This type should not be restricted though, since it is difficult to put a number on sick days.
 If the company is closed and nobody will show up for work, you can register this as closing days.

 Are you also in charge of making sure new colleagues get up and running in Teamleader?
 Our “Getting Started: HR” section will give you all necessary information on how to add a colleague and how to give her/him the necessary rights.
-To help them get to know Teamleader, make sure they check out our webinars or subscribe for our online group trainings.

 Since you are a jack of all trades with many responsibilities, keeping track of your own and your colleagues’ time might also be on the list.
 In this article you can find all the possible ways to track time in Teamleader.
 If you need to track time for your colleagues, you can use these instructions.